-- · Working with mains power - · Working with modern electronic/electrical equipment - · Working at height - · Working at the roadside or highways - 1.
-This product is compliant to the Restriction of Hazardous Substances (RoHS European Union directive 2011/65/EU). - Should the product feature user-accessible switches, an access port will be provided.
+- · Working with mains power - · Working with modern electronic/electrical equipment - · Working at height - · Working at the roadside or highways - This product is compliant to the Restriction of Hazardous Substances (RoHS European Union directive 2011/65/EU). - Should the product feature user-accessible switches, an access port will be provided.
 Only the specified access port should be used to access switches.
 Only non-conductive tools are to be used when operating switches. - The product must be correctly connected to the specified power supply.
 All connections must be made whilst the power supply is off or suitably isolated.
 Safety must take always take precedence and power must only be applied when deemed safe to do so. - 4.
 No user-maintainable parts are contained within the product.
 Removing or opening the outer casing is deemed dangerous and will void all warranties. - Under no circumstances should a product suspected of damage be powered on.
 Internal damage may be suggested by unusual behaviour, an unusual odour or damage to the outer casing.

-Please contact AGD for further advice. - 6.
-This device complies with part 15 of the FCC Rules. - Operation is subject to the following two conditions: - (1) This device may not cause harmful interference, and - (2) This device must accept any interference received, including interference that may cause undesired operation. - This equipment complies with FCC radiation exposure limits set forth for an uncontrolled environment.
-End users must follow the specific operating instructions for satisfying RF exposure compliance such that the module should not be installed in equipment intended to be used within 20cm of the body. - The transmitter must not be co-located or operating in conjunction with any other antenna or transmitter. - Changes or modifications not expressly approved by AGD Systems Ltd could void the user's authority to operate the equipment. - This Product is Compliant with the European Radio Equipment Directive 2014/53/EU & UK Radio Equipment Regulations 2017 (SI2017/1206) There is no restrictions of use within any EU Member state for this product.
-This product is Receiver Category 2. - 8.
-Indicates compliance with all applicable Australian ACMA technical standards and associated record-keeping (including testing) arrangements.
+Please contact AGD for further advice.

+- 6. This device complies with part 15 of the FCC Rules. - Operation is subject to the following two conditions: - (1) This device may not cause harmful interference, and - (2) This device must accept any interference received, including interference that may cause undesired operation. - This equipment complies with FCC radiation exposure limits set forth for an uncontrolled environment.
+End users must follow the specific operating instructions for satisfying RF exposure compliance such that the module should not be installed in equipment intended to be used within 20cm of the body. - The transmitter must not be co-located or operating in conjunction with any other antenna or transmitter. - Changes or modifications not expressly approved by AGD Systems Ltd could void the user's authority to operate the equipment.